bbtgnn/svelte-cms/README.md

 - documentation
 - as in sveltekit, infer types for db.page() automatically, without passing a value inside

+- xml?
+- also IF? and FOR? components?
+- - it becomes a xml-like language but with functiionality
+- also props as components?

+- usare AI per tradurre i pdf in file svelte (e anche Notion)

 ---

 - "inline" properties like: